Skip to main content

 Mike Olenick (he/him) is a filmmaker and editor with an MFA in photography from the Cranbrook Academy of Art and a BFA in media studies from Columbus College of Art & Design.
 His films have screened at film festivals and museums around the world, including Fantastic Fest, the Fantasia International Film Festival, the Nightmares Film Festival and the Wexner Center for the Arts.
 His films have been featured as a Vimeo Staff Pick and won awards at the Slamdance Film Festival, Chicago Underground Film Festival, Ann Arbor Film Festival, Cinematexas and the Big Muddy Film Festival.

 Each of the seven artists will receive an unrestricted award of $25,000.
 The awards are focused on providing substantial funds to Columbus-based artists who have been working professionally for at least three years and are intended to provide a more meaningful investment in moving an artist forward in their career.
 This year the awards were expanded from five to seven recipients.
+These are supported in part by Nick and Donna Akins.

 “Columbus has such an incredible, world-class pool of talent, and we’re proud to recognize these seven artists across the disciplines for their already-accomplished bodies of work,” said Tom Katzenmeyer, president and CEO of GCAC.
 “We can’t wait to see how these awards expand on their work and advance their careers.”